openstack/charm-mysql-innodb-cluster/src/README.md

 This section lists Juju [actions][juju-docs-actions] supported by the charm.
 Actions allow specific operations to be performed on a per-unit basis.
-To display action descriptions run `juju actions mysql-innodb-cluster`.
+To display action descriptions run `juju actions --schema mysql-innodb-cluster`.
 If the charm is not deployed then see file `actions.yaml`.

 * `add-instance`
 * `cluster-rescan`